 Note from Sarah: This article was originally sent via my newsletter.
 Newsletter subscribers receive pieces like this before anyone else.
 Click here to subscribe!

-I think Kath and I drive our clients bananas because we’re always rattling on about blog post this and content strategy that and pillar content over there.
+I think I drive our clients bananas because we’re always rattling on about blog post this and content strategy that and pillar content over there.
 But there’s a reason for that—I swear.

 Not only can a well-conceived blog can help boost traffic through search engine optimization and your website’s authority, this kind of content can passively carry a heavy load for you for a long time.

 For example, last year I wrote a blog post about membership options and Squarespace.
 This is something that I get asked a lot of questions about, I see folks discussing on Twitter and I’ve had a lot of folks ask me about during their strategy sessions with me.
 The reality is that there isn’t a cut and dry direction with this.
 Instead, there are many choices and it depends on what you want to achieve, your budget, you technical skills, and a whole lot more.